-- Students are required to wear a white uniform (dress, skirt and blouse, or surgical scrubs for women; trousers and over-blouse or shirt, or surgical scrubs for men) - A University of Guam student nurse name tag - White or neutral-colored undergarments and hosiery (white or neutral-colored socks for men) - Low-heeled all-white closed-shoes (toe and heel), with rubber soles.
+- Students are required to wear a white uniform (dress, skirt and blouse, or surgical scrubs for women; trousers and over-blouse or shirt, or surgical scrubs for men) - Students may wear white jacket/scrub jacket/UOG cardigan over white uniform. - A University of Guam student nurse name tag - White or neutral-colored undergarments and hosiery (white or neutral-colored socks for men) - Low-heeled all-white closed-shoes (toe and heel), with rubber soles.